Image Optimization¶

 OFF

-- For all future requests, Image Optimization will generate images in the WebP format in addition to optimizing the original images.
+- For all future requests, Image Optimization will generate images in the WebP format or the AVIF format, in addition to optimizing the original images.

 - LiteSpeed will serve